Congress poised to pass long-awaited $900 billion Covid rescue package | NewsChannel 3-12

 “We can finally report what our nation has needed to hear for a very long time: More help is on the way,” Senate Majority Leader Mitch McConnell said Sunday night announcing the deal.

+Legislative text for the package was posted online just before 2 p.m.
+ET, and the House Rules Committee advanced the bill out of committee and to the floor later in the afternoon.

-The House is planning to move first and is expected to vote later Monday on the pandemic relief deal.
+The House is expected to vote late Monday on the pandemic relief deal.
 Then it will be up to the Senate to take it up.

 A quick vote can be scheduled if all 100 senators agree, but if any member objects the process could drag out longer and the exact timing for final passage of the legislation by Congress is not yet clear.
 The White House has said, however, that President Donald Trump will sign the pandemic relief legislation once it is approved and reaches his desk.